14: Floorcraft & Etiquette

-* Unless you are at a designated “practice dance”.
+* Exceptions to some rules being when you are at a designated “practice dance”.

 In more genteel times gone by, it was normal for a ripple of applause at the end of each individual dance.
 This was a vote of appreciation for the band, or at least appreciation for the DJ’s choice of track.